 They will be no threat if there is no threat from international leaders about a pseudo-global security without boosting principles of tolerance, respect of cultures and democratic values.
 Religious leaders must put their structures and messages at the service of “Educating” people on global values.
 Which means a strong work on individuals and civil society as a way to replace the lack of action from global leaders and institutions.
 Is it time for a solid joint action from all religious leaders on a coordinated organisation towards peace values.

-Moving forward peace should not be just “defensive struggle” but a steady action of furthering freedom of religion and multicultural values.
+Moving towards peace should not be just “defensive struggle” but a steady action of furthering freedom of religion and multicultural values.
 That’s is also part of a religious leadership not a theoretical endless dialectic that delivers more confrontation.
 Only by a truly inclusive and tolerant society is that the road of peace would be achieved.

 Religious leaders….we need you for building innovative roads for peace!